-Each insurance policy required above shall provide that coverage shall not be canceled, except with notice to the County in accordance with policy terms and conditions.
+Each insurance policy required above shall provide that coverage not be cancelled, except with notice to the County in accordance with policy terms and conditions.
+If policy does not allow for notice, notification of cancellation shall be the responsibility of the contractor.